hydrocarbon-tk/Hydrocarbon/site/api.symbols.index.md

 regextk:(?<productionSymbol>)
 ```

 *Production Token* symbols use a [production](./api.production.index.md) to serve as the basis for a token symbol.
 This allows complex tokens to be described using the same syntax as one would use for normal productions.
 The difference is a *production token* is atomic; that is whatever characters where recognized in the parsing of the production are returned as a single, irreducible token.
-Any reduce actions described in the production or it's sub-productions are ignored.
+Any parse actions described in the production or it's sub-productions are ignored.

 A common use case for such symbols are when defining comments that should be ignored:
 ```